 If the cancer spreads outside the prostate, this is known as advanced (metastatic) cancer.
 Common places for the cancer to spread include the lymph nodes in your pelvis, tissue in and around your pelvis and abdomen, and bones in the hips and back.

 This is prostate cancer that has spread to other parts of the body but still responds well to hormone therapy (otherwise known as androgen deprivation therapy or ADT).

 This is prostate cancer that has spread to other parts of the body and can no longer be slowed down by low testosterone levels (from using hormone therapy).
 It’s usually defined by a rising PSA level, worsening symptoms or a CT or bone scan showing growing cancer.

 Treating prostate cancer may be heavy on your mind, but what will work for each person is different.
 Fortunately, there's usually time to talk to your doctor and discuss your options before jumping into any decisions.

-So, before choosing a treatment option take time to carefully think about the things that are most important to you.
+Before choosing a treatment option, take time to carefully think about the things that are most important to you.
 Each treatment comes with some sort of side effect, so understanding each treatment and any risks are critical.
-Asking some necessary questions, and reviewing the options below with your doctor will help lead you to make the right decisions for yourself.
+Asking some necessary questions and reviewing the options below with your doctor will help you to make the right decisions for yourself.